 - 3. Acquire an Authorized Organization Representative (AOR) and a Grants.gov username and password.
 Complete the AOR profile on Grants.gov and create a username and password.
 Applicant organizations must use their DUNS number to complete this step.
 For more information about the registration process, go here. - 4.
 Acquire confirmation for the AOR from the E-Business Point of Contact (E-Biz POC).
 The E-Biz POC at the applicant organization must log into Grants.gov to confirm the applicant organization's AOR.
 Note that an organization can have more than one AOR. - 5.
 Search for the funding opportunity on Grants.gov.
 Use the following identifying information when searching for the funding opportunity on Grants.gov.
-The Catalog of Federal Domestic Assistance number for this solicitation is 16.731, titled "Tribal Youth Program" and the funding opportunity number is OJJDP-2015-4140. - 6.
+The Catalog of Federal Domestic Assistance number for this solicitation is 16.812, titled Second Chance Act Reentry Initiative, and the funding opportunity number is OJJDP-2015-4119. - 6.
 Submit a valid application consistent with this solicitation by following the directions in Grants.gov.
 Within 24-48 hours after submitting the electronic application, the applicant should receive two notifications from Grants.gov.
 The first will confirm the receipt of the application and the second will state whether the application has been successfully validated, or rejected due to errors, with an explanation.
 It is possible to first receive a message indicating that the application is received and then receive a rejection notice a few minutes or hours later.
 Submitting well ahead of the deadline provides time to correct the problem(s) that caused the rejection.
-Important: OJP urges applicants to submit applications at least 72 hours prior to the application due date to allow time to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.
+Important: Unportant: Unportant: